Scottish flag and the Union Jack

 Also a contrast, the South had developed a class system whereas the North was characterized by a social structure.

-Through slavery, they could adjust to a better kind of life, be taught new morals and the “true religion”.
-All that was part of the Southern ideology: “some people must work and sweat to provide those in charge with leadership”.
+Through slavery, they could adjust to a better kind of life, and be taught new morals and the “true religion”.
+All that was part of the Southern ideology: “Some people must work and sweat to provide those in charge with leadership”.

-After 1830, abolitionists societies began violent campaigns against slavery.
+After 1830, abolitionist societies began violent campaigns against slavery.
 Garrison was an extremist abolitionist who printed/invented sensational stories about how cruelly black slaves were treated in the South.

 Slaveholders were depicted as monsters and, in the North, slavery was seen as a sin against God (move on to the religious ground).
 Garrison wanted the “purification of the Nation from the guilt of slavery”.